 Innovative health systems across the country are already using artificial intelligence and robotic process automation to alleviate employee burnout and staff turnover.
-And at Olive, we’re deploying a digital workforce to help “shift” these burdensome workflows from stressed healthcare employees to artificial intelligence.
-Olive is not another platform, another software, or another process to learn – Olive is the first digital employee built specifically for healthcare to replicate the robotic functions of a human employee, so healthcare employees can focus on more human-like initiatives.
+And at Olive, we’re deploying an AI workforce to help “shift” these burdensome workflows from stressed healthcare employees to artificial intelligence.
+Olive is not another platform, another software, or another process to learn – Olive is the first AI workforce built specifically for healthcare to replicate the robotic functions of a human employee, so healthcare employees can focus on more human-like initiatives.

 “With Olive, we were able to reallocate 20 full-time employees to meaningful work, not the hours spent in front of their screens.
 There were no layoffs because there was so much work to do in the billing office that we just weren’t getting to before.
 Now these employees handle more fulfilling, complex tasks that require a human touch, and Olive takes the robotic workflows.” -Senior Director or Revenue Cycle, Midwestern Hospital

 As your organization tackles the growing burnout that’s crushing the healthcare industry today, ask yourself these questions: What could your hospital do with more time?
 How many employees could Olive help focus on more meaningful work?
 How would those changes impact employee satisfaction and staff turnover at your organization?
 What would the financial impact be to your bottom line?